| Availability: | |

 White is usually uncolored natural polymers (e.g., PP, PE), which means no

-Colorants or fillers are added, so the chemical makeup is easier to control.
+Colorants or fillers are added to make the chemical makeup easier to control and to improve performance reliability.

 White fibers are easier to spot during mixing and placing, so you can quickly check distribution by eye, and they're simpler to